Last updated 9th April, 2020

 The pricing information contained in this article was gathered from a variety of sources, both online and directly from various builders around the UK.
 But of course the actual price you pay for an outbuilding will depend on your location, along with the size and type of building.

-The average material cost to construct an outbuilding will depend mainly on the size and type of building.
-The average building specialist will usually charge around £150 to £200 per day to build the outbuilding.
 The choice of builder will affect the price too, with small, local builders usually being much cheaper than large national companies.
-For safety reason, most builders work in a team, with at least 2 members on site at all times.
+For safety reasons, most builders work in a team with at least 2 members on site at all times.
 As such, you can expect a daily labour charge of anywhere from £200 to £1000 per day, although this additional cost is usually negated by the speed of completion.

 Below are some estimated costs of hiring a specialist to build an outbuilding